HariSekhon/DevOps-Bash-tools/README.md

   - `docker_registry_get_manifest.sh` - gets a given image:tag manifest from a private Docker Registry
   - `docker_registry_tag_image.sh` - tags a given image with a new tag in a private Docker Registry via the API without pulling and pushing the image data (must faster and more efficient)
   - `dockerhub_list_tags.sh` - lists tags for a given DockerHub repo.
 See also [dockerhub_show_tags.py](https://github.com/HariSekhon/DevOps-Python-tools/blob/master/dockerhub_show_tags.py) in the [DevOps Python tools](https://github.com/HariSekhon/DevOps-Python-tools) repo.
-  - `dockerhub_show_tags_by_last_updated.sh` - lists tags for a given DockerHub repo sorted by last updated timestamp descending
+  - `dockerhub_list_tags_by_last_updated.sh` - lists tags for a given DockerHub repo sorted by last updated timestamp descending
   - `dockerhub_search.sh` - searches with a configurable number of returned items (older docker cli was limited to 25 results)
   - see also the [Dockerfiles](https://github.com/HariSekhon/Dockerfiles) repo
 - `quay.io_api.sh` - queries the [Quay.io](https://quay.io/) API with OAuth2 authentication token `$QUAY_TOKEN`